-23/003 Minutes of 3/003 Minutes of The minutes of the meeting held on 2 November 2022 were agreed as last meeting a true record and signed by the Chairman.
-23/007 - Quality 23/007 - Quality The Board approved extension of the Term of the Quality Strategy to Strategy March 2025 as suggested.
+23/003 Minutes of The minutes of the meeting held on 2 November 2022 were agreed as last meeting a true record and signed by the Chairman.
+23/007 - Quality The Board approved extension of the Term of the Quality Strategy to Strategy March 2025 as suggested.